About Kevin Quirk

 What’s New in 2019

-Reflecting on the past year, I recently assisted a highly accomplished professional in chronicling her inspirational story of surviving a childhood in a state mental hospital and living on the streets of a big city as a runaway, and I helped two lifelong friends and business partners write a book to celebrate their company’s 30-year anniversary in 2019.
+Reflecting on the past year, I recently assisted a highly accomplished professional in chronicling her inspirational story of surviving a childhood in a state mental hospital and living on the streets of a big city as a runaway, and I helped two lifelong friends and business partners write a book to celebrate their company’s 30-year anniversary.
 I also assisted a health professional with her book on diverse healing modalities for women recovering from trauma.

 It’s always exciting to witness the launching of new books written by one of my clients.
 “In the Hands of Strangers: A World War II Story of Courage, Heroism and Enduring Friendship” by Kim Moretto Niemeier and “The Day the Musick Died: A Mother-Daughter Addiction Journey of Suffering, Loss and a Ray of Hope” by Cheryl Hughes Musick both chronicle compelling inspirational stories.
 “10 and 90: The Tackle That Changed Everything” by Logan Seelye highlights the author’s attitude that brought him joy and success after a football injury destroyed his dreams of playing pro football.
 “Farewell, Berlin: My World War II Story of Surviving Hitler’s Germany and Embracing Life in America” by Wolfram Forster tells a unique and remarkable story about that time when lives throughout Europe were turned upside down.

 Other recent books include “Life Reset: The Awareness Integration Path to Create the Life You Want” by Foojan Zeine and “Reflections of a Servant Leader: My Journey as the Longest Serving Airman in U.S. Air Force History” by Major General (retired) Alfred K. Flowers.
 Additional noteworthy projects include “Who’s Your Higher Power?” by Dawn V. Obrecht, M.D.; “Finding Jill: How I Rebuilt My Life After Losing the Five People I Loved Most” by Jill Kraft Thompson and “Running through Life: A Marine, a Runner, a Journey through Life” by Lawrence Dickerson.